 Don’t clutter and don’t hoard items.
 If you’re a collector then you should find a suitable space to place your collection and, if needs be, invest in storage.
 Storage units can range in size from that of a small cupboard to a large warehouse so whatever you collect you can find somewhere to place your prized possessions.
 Keeping them all in the living room will make the room feel even smaller and the confined space means that you are in greater danger of breaking some of your collection.

 Color is important in any design.
-Large spaces can be made less daunting with dark colours but the use of similarly dark hues in a small space will make them feel even more constrained.
-Use light, neutral colours to give a greater feeling of space.
+Large spaces can be made less daunting with dark colors but the use of similarly dark hues in a small space will make them feel even more constrained.
+Use light, neutral colors to give a greater feeling of space.

 Light is another important feature and the more natural light you can introduce into a room the better.
 You can use items like mirrors to further reflect the light and give the room an even greater feeling of space.
 Use spotlights and place them strategically so as to provide the same level of light in the evening.
 Combining light and color it is possible to make even the smallest space seem larger.